-McLaughlin shatters 400m hurdles record to win gold
+McLaughlin smashes 400m hurdles record to win gold

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Sport website and mobile app (UK only)

-American Sydney McLaughlin produced another astonishing performance as she broke her own world record by almost three-quarters of a second to take 400m hurdles gold in Eugene.
+Sydney McLaughlin produced another astonishing run as she broke her own world record by almost three-quarters of a second to take 400m hurdles gold at the World Championships in Eugene.

-The 22-year-old left her rivals for dust as she came home in 50.68 seconds, smashing her own record of 51.41 seconds set in June.
+The 22-year-old American left her rivals for dust as she came home in 50.68 seconds, smashing her own record of 51.41 seconds set in June.

 "The time is absolutely amazing and the sport is getting faster and faster," said McLaughlin.